-The excitement over SunRail is building throughout Central Florida as milestones are met and the official beginning of passenger service in spring 2014 gets closer by the day.
+SunRail service is here!
 SunRail is Central Florida’s new commuter rail system which will connect DeLand in Volusia County to Poinciana in Osceola County when it’s fully completed in 2016.
-Phase 1 is under construction now and will connect DeBary with Sand Lake Road, near the Orlando International Airport.
+Phase 1 construction is complete and SunRail now connects DeBary with Sand Lake Road, near the Orlando International Airport.
 Phase 1 is 32 miles long and comprises 12 stations.
-Phase 2, which will begin construction in summer 2014 will extend the line north to DeLand and south into Poinciana.
+Phase 2, which will begin construction in late 2015 will extend the line north to DeLand and south into Poinciana.

 SunRail is a commuter rail system, which means its primary purpose is to get people from home to work, and then back home again, while providing an alternative to driving I-4 every day.
-Its peak operating hours are going to be when I-4 is at its worst: 5:30 – 8:30 a.m. and 4:00 – 7:00 p.m.
+Its’ peak operating hours are going to be when I-4 is at its worst: 5:30 – 8:30 a.m. and 4:00 – 7:00 p.m.
 During those times, trains will run every half hour.
 During off peak, trains will run every two hours.
-The last trains will start their trip from the ends of the line between 9:00 and 9:15 p.m. so they can be done and off the tracks by 11:00 p.m.
+View the full SunRail train schedule for more information.

 Commuters will have a number of options for getting to the SunRail station.
-The DeBary station will have free parking for those who want to drive.
+Seven of the first 12 SunRail stations – at Sand Lake Road, Maitland, Altamonte Springs, Longwood, Lake Mary, Sanford and DeBary – will feature free parking for those who want to drive.
 Bicyclists can either take their bikes on the train with them or secure them to a bike rack at the station.
-SunRail is working with Votran to provide fixed route bus service to the SunRail station.
+SunRail is working with Votran and LYNX to provide bus service to all SunRail stations.
 For those who are undecided about how to get to the station, the Florida Department of Transportation’s reThink Your Commute program can help.
 Visit www.rethinkyourcommute.com for more information on transit and other commuting alternatives.